-What's a Bad Debt
+What's a Bad Debt?

-In order to claim an amount as a nonbusiness bad debt, you must have loaned out the money or already claimed it in your income.
+In order to claim an amount as a non-business bad debt, you must have loaned out the money or already claimed it in your income.
 For example, if you loaned your cousin $1,000 and he refused to pay you back, that's a bad debt.
 If you agreed to fix your aunt's roof for $2,000 and she never repaid you, you can only claim the amount as a bad debt if you already reported it as taxable income.
 You can't claim a bad debt for money that you hoped to receive but never reported, like wages or rental income.

 Proving a Bad Debt

-To claim a bad debt, you should be able to prove that the amount you loaned out was not a gift.
+To claim a bad debt, you should be able to prove that the amount you loaned out was a genuine loan and not a gift.
 This means you need evidence that you expected to be paid back.
 For example, if both parties signed a loan agreement and you charged interest on the loan balance, that would be powerful evidence.
 You also must make an earnest attempt to collect the debt before you write it off.

-Personal bad debts are deductible as short-term capital losses on Form 8949.
+Personal bad debts are deductible as short-term capital losses on IRS Form 8949.
 Enter the name of the person you made the loan to and the phrase "bad debt statement attached" in column 1 of Part 1, line 1.
 If you never received any payments on the loan, write "0" for proceeds.
 Your cost or other basis should be the face value of the loan.

 Recovering Bad Debts

 For example, if you claimed the bad debt deduction but it didn't reduce your taxable income because of your income level, you don't need to report the recovery.
 If you do recover some of the bad debt, consult with a tax professional about how much of the recovery you need to report.